junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Cas frowns deeper.
 "What's the cost?" he asks quickly.
 "What else did he say?"

-Balthazar casts a quick glance at Dean, leaning in to whisper something by Cas's ear.
+Balthazar casts a quick glance at Dean, leaning in to whisper something in Cas's ear.

-Dean sees him wriggles his eyebrows as he pulls back.
+Dean sees him wriggling his eyebrows as he pulls back.

 "I'll see you around, Cas," Balthazar leaves one last sentence and another cheesy smile of his, turning to Dean.
 "Dean."
-He gives him a nod, and disappears with another whip of wind just like when he appeared.
+He gives him a nod, and disappears with another whip of wind, just like when he appeared.

 Cas turns slowly to Dean, opening his mouth.